JonahGroendal/Python-Data-Schema/README.md

 ### Python Data Schema
 is a library for defining and validating data structures in Python.
+The "schema" is actually just very readable pyhton code that compiles into a validation function.
 It's fairly minimal, so simply copying python_data_schema.py into your project should work.

 The modular set of function-returning functions that is this library may be used to create a function that validates some data (typically before inserting it into a database).
 For example, a validation function for a MongoDB collection can be created by defining a list of dictionaries.
 Take a look at example.py for a complete example.

-A "Validator function" (or "validator") is a function that takes one argument, which is data to be validated, and returns a boolean value.
+A "validator function" (or "validation function") is a function that takes one argument, which is data to be validated, and returns a boolean value.

-A "Validator generator" is a function that returns a validator function.
+A "validator generator" is a function that returns a validator function.
 (Ex. ```equals_()```, ```and_()```) (These are not generators in the Python sense of the word, only in the sense that they generate another function)

 Basic example:
 ```python